watmildon/josm-validator-rules/README.md

 * Overpass query showing the data it expects to work well on including region boundary
 * Rule that works at a very high but not infallable rate for that overpass query

 The validator rules and map style syntax are documented [here](https://josm.openstreetmap.de/wiki/Help/Validator/MapCSSTagChecker) and [here](https://josm.openstreetmap.de/wiki/Help/Styles/MapCSSImplementation).

+If you are editingin VS Code and you'd like to get some syntax highlighting, one can be found [here](https://github.com/watmildon/vscode-mapcss-syntax).